antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   Default value is `curved`
 * `hideHud` - boolean value determining whether UI elements should be hidden.
 Components affected by this flag are: popup notifications, navigation bar and terminal window.
   Default value is `false`
-* `layers` - layers specyfing groups of interfaces and nodes that can be ignored using settings.
+* `layers` - layers specyfing groups of interfaces and nodes that can be hidden in the viewer from settings level.
   The entries are of type [Layer](#layers).
-  Default values is an empty array.
+  By default there are no layers.

 An example: